syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/how-to-generate.md

 ### Expired License

-If you have a Syncfusion account with an expired license, your license subscription must be renewed in order to obtain a valid license key for the latest Essential Studio version.
+If you have a Syncfusion account with an expired license, your license subscription must be renewed in order to obtain a valid license key for the latest Essential Studio&reg; version.
 Meanwhile, a temporary license key with a 5-day validity period will be generated.

 ![Expired License](images/expired-license.png)